-- Look at your SDLC and software development methodology.
-Define very clearly what you can offer to buyers in Europe regarding the areas where you have capacity, expertise, experience and strong references.
+- Look at your SDLC and software development methodology and clearly define what you can offer based on your capacity, expertise, experience and strong references.

-2. What makes Europe an interesting market for software developing services?
+2. What makes Europe an interesting market for software development services?

 Europe has a growing demand for software development services.
-Increasing IT and telecommunication adoption, as well as digital transformation and automation are the key drivers of this growth.
-Many software developing tasks require specialist knowledge and practically every company needs software in some shape or form, but most companies do not need a software development team in-house.
-This scenario makes software development the most outsourced IT service in Europe.
+The combination of a considerable shortage of skilled software developers and an increasing need for digital transformation and automation drives this growth.
+Many software development tasks require specialist knowledge and practically every company needs software in some shape or form, but most companies do not want/need to hire an in-house software development team.
+Because of this, software development is the most outsourced IT service in the world.

 Software developer shortage